ellisalgernon/PS-tmp/README.md

 The console will tell you where it has placed the depot folders; open them and place all files <ins>from within</ins> into `%SteamLibraryLocation%\steamapps\common\Skyrim Special Edition\`, overwriting when prompted.
 If you are <ins>not</ins> prompted, you did it wrong...

 ### PROJEKT Skyrim version [0.9.1.x]
-For PS version [0.9.1.x], you do not need to downgrade the Creation Kit anymore.
-If you downgraded the CK previously:
+For PS version [0.9.1.x], Creation Kit is no longer required.

-* Verify/update the SSE Creation Kit via Steam to restore it to the latest version.

 # 4 Installing the Modlist via Wabbajack
 Make sure you have performed all the steps above <ins>before</ins> continuing with the installation!